The Foundation

 • Submitted a scholarship application.

-• Be a motivated, capable learner who has demonstrated economic need.
+• Be a motivated, capable learner who has demonstrated economic need, as well as exhausted other resources for financial assistance.

-• Submit as essay stating why they have chosen the field of study and how the scholarship will help them attain their educational goal.
+• Submit an essay stating why they have chosen their particular field of study and how the scholarship will help them attain their educational goal.

 • Maintain a 2.5 grade point average.